ivanaslamov/quake2-docker-linux-intel/README.md

-# quake2-docker-linux-intel
-a docker container to run Quake II game on linux machine in docker container
+a docker container to run Quake II game on a linux machine

-to run: `docker-compose up`
+to run execute: `docker-compose up`